 The day before:

-• Then remove the berries from the clusters using a fork, and remove any fruits that aren't ripe enough; They can be spotted by their still slightly purple colour.
-To the touch, ripe fruits are also soft.
-But be careful, if overripe, they dry out;
+- Then, remove the berries from the clusters using a fork, and discard any that aren’t ripe enough; they can be identified by their still slightly purple colour.
+Ripe berries are also soft to the touch.
+But be careful: if overripe, they dry out;

-• Weigh the selected fruits and pass them through a food mill to remove the seeds and keep only the juice and pulp of the fruits;
+- Weigh the selected berries and pass them through a vegetable mill to remove the seeds and keep only the juice and pulp of the fruits;

-• In a copper jam pan, or failing that a large stainless steel saucepan, pour the crushed fruits then the sugar.
+- In a copper jam pan, or failing that, a large stainless steel saucepan, pour the crushed berries and then the sugar.

 Now, all you have to do is cover your preparation and wait until the next day.
-This delay will allow the sugar to penetrate well into the fruit and facilitate the evaporation of water during cooking.
+This resting period will allow the sugar to penetrate the fruit well and facilitate the evaporation of water during cooking.

-Although it's possible to skip this resting step and cook the sugar-fruit mixture directly, it is nevertheless recommended for the reasons mentioned above.
-Especially since elderberries contain quite little pectin, this will facilitate the setting of the jam.
+While it’s possible to skip this resting step and cook the sugar-fruit mixture directly, it is recommended for the reasons mentioned above.
+Especially since elderberries contain relatively little pectin, this will help the jam set.

-• Bring the contents of the pan to a boil then slightly reduce the heat, and let it simmer for 45 minutes, stirring and skimming regularly.
+- Bring the contents of the pan to a boil, then reduce the heat slightly, and simmer gently for 45 minutes, stirring and skimming regularly.

-• Pot the jam while it's still hot, close and turn the jars upside down to vacuum seal them.
-Once the jars have cooled, you can turn them back upright and store them.
+- Pour the jam into jars while it’s still hot, seal them, and turn them upside down to create a vacuum.
+Once the jars have cooled, you can turn them right side up and store them.

 Finally, remember to sterilise your jam jars beforehand.
 To do this, boil them for about ten minutes in a large saucepan of water.